kubernetes/website/content/en/blog/_posts/2022-07-11-meet-our-contributors-APAC-China-region-03.md

 Hello, everyone 👋

-Welcome back to the third episode of the "Meet Our Contributors" blog post series for APAC.
+Welcome back to the third edition of the "Meet Our Contributors" blog post series for APAC.

 This post features four outstanding contributors from China, who have played diverse leadership and community roles in the upstream Kubernetes project.

 So, without further ado, let's get straight to the article.

 ## [Andy Zhang](https://github.com/andyzhangx)